Jollywatt/typst-fletcher/docs/manual.typ

 ```)

-== Fractional coordinates

-So far, this is just like a table --- however, coordinates can be _fractional_.
+So far, this is just like a table --- however, elastic coordinates can be _fractional_.
-These are dealt with by linearly interpolating the diagram between what it would be if the coordinates were rounded up or down.
+Notice how the column sizes change as the green node is gradually moved from column 0 to column 1:

 #stack(
 	dir: ltr,